Per-Transaction Booking Fees from Occasion

 1. What happens if an order gets cancelled?

-1. When a credit card refund is processed on a booking, a proportional refund is also processed to the customer through Occasion.
-Example, if you process a $50 refund on $100 total, Occasion will refund 50% of the booking fees to the customer.
+1. When a credit card refund is processed for a booking, a proportional refund is also issued to the customer through Occasion.
+For example, if you issue a $50 refund on a $100 total, Occasion will refund 50% of the booking fees to the customer.

-2. In every other scenario, booked seats count per month will exclude cancelled seats prior to charging the credit card on file.
+2. In every other scenario, the count of booked seats per month will exclude cancelled seats before charging the credit card on file.

 Still need help?
 Contact Us Contact Us